Jay-Patel-Engineer/Jay-Patel-Engineer.github.io/_projects/rcaircraft/index.md

 <span style="font-size: 15px">Calculations of Dynamic Stability Using MATLAB (Left: Lateral, Right: Longitudinal)</span>
 {% include image-gallery.html images="xflrdynamiclat.png, xflrdynamiclong.png" height="400"%}
 <span style="font-size: 15px">Verification of MATLAB Calculation Using XFLR5 (Left: Lateral, Right: Longitudinal)</span>
+## Steady Longitudinal Flight
+The final performance criteria for this project is to identify the aircraft's performance in steady longitudinal flight.
+To conduct this analysis, a flight envelope can be constructed to find the upper and lower bounds of steady longitudinal flight.
+In order to create an accurate flight envelope, a few parameters must be collected: The minimum and maximum velocities as well as the stall velocities.
+The minimum and maximum velocities can be obtained using the minimum and maximum dynamic pressure found by using the available thrust.
+The stall velocity can be found using C_Lmax found in earlier simulations.